 It's embarrassing/frustrating that not much of my music is available yet.
 Some of my best work is still unrecorded as it is rather difficult/expensive to play!
 What is most stupid (for a percussionist!) is that there is currently no drumming on any of the online recordings below...!?!
 My 1999 demo tape has drums aplenty but is out of print, awaiting remastering on CD.
 My only online drumming footage is ancient and not representative of where I'm at now.
-However, I am making steps to address all this amidst trying to make a living...
+I am making steps to address all this amidst trying to make a living...
 Meanwhile, you can at least now see me playing piano with Jon Samsworth and friends; we hope to bring you more video projects soon.

 newest web pages and